au-research/raido/doc/code/standard.md

 for discarding the tool than it is for making an exception.

-## No credentials in source repositories
+## Do not put credentials in source repositories

 This isn't about whether credentials are hard-coded or not.
 It's about minimising risk, given we're using a public hosting service and